10 Discontinued Arby’s Items We Aren’t Getting Back

 Wagyu Steakhouse Burger.

-According to Chew Boom, for a short period of time, a few Arby’s restaurants across the nation will serve the infamous Pecan Chicken Salad Sandwich and all of its fixings.
+According to Chew Boom, for a short period of time, a few of his restaurants across the nation will serve the infamous Pecan Chicken Salad Sandwich and all of its fixings.

 Lancaster, Pennsylvania — Many hungry tourists have relied on the neon 10-gallon cowboy hat sign in front of Arby’s on the Golden Strip throughout the years.
 One of the last ones in the nation is the vintage hat sign.
-There are reportedly only about 100 of these placards left.
+Reportedly, only about 100 of these placards remain.